stevegt/cc-guide/README.md

 the network agree on the state of a timeline.
 Ultimately, testing is a critical aspect of decentralized systems, as it helps to promote resilience, trust, and accountability.

-## Why was decentralization not feasible before now?

-The system we describe here is only now becoming feasible due to advances in technology, including the capabilities of modern browsers and the rapid acceleration machine learning capabilities to aid in planning and development for complex systems.
-The growing popularity of decentralized systems enabled by these changes has paved the way for the adoption of CC and its underlying principles.

-The advent of WebAssembly (WASM) in particular has facilitated the creation of a decentralized system by enabling users to run more complex code in a sandboxed environment without the need for centralized servers.

 ## User Stories